 \subsection{Publisher and Platform Welfare}

-Table \ref{tab:Publisher-Counterfactual-Outcomes} reports and Figure \ref{fig:Change-in-Publisher-Revenue} depicts how revenues change across the 20 publishers under pooled information.
+Table \ref{tab:Publisher-Counterfactual-Outcomes} reports, and Figure \ref{fig:Change-in-Publisher-Revenue} depicts how revenues change across the 20 publishers under the pooling counterfactual.
 The network collects a flat percentage of publisher revenues, thus these changes are proportional to the network's gains and losses.